Sachin H. Jain

 Sachin H. Jain (born 1980) is an American physician who held leadership positions in the Center for Medicare and Medicaid Services (CMS) and the Office of the National Coordinator for Health Information Technology (ONC).
 From 2015 to 2020, he served as president and chief executive officer of the CareMore Health System.
-In June 2020, it was announced that he would join the SCAN Group and Health Plan as its new President and CEO.
+In July 2020, he joined the SCAN Group and Health Plan as its new president and CEO.
 He is also adjunct professor of medicine at the Stanford University School of Medicine and a Contributor at Forbes.
-In 2018, he was named one of American healthcare's most 100 most influential leaders by Modern Healthcare magazine (#36).
+In 2024, he was named one of the most influential people in healthcare by Modern Healthcare magazine for the second year in a row.

 Early life and education

-Born in New York City and raised in Alpine, New Jersey, Jain attended high school at the Academy for the Advancement of Science and Technology (now part of the Bergen Academies) where he founded the debate team and the Bergen County Leaders Forum and served internships at Memorial Sloan-Kettering Cancer Center; the Office of the Bergen County Executive; and the Bergen County Department of Health Services.
+Born in New York City and raised in Alpine, New Jersey, Jain attended high school at the Academy for the Advancement of Science and Technology (now part of the Bergen County Academies) where he founded the debate team and the Bergen County Leaders Forum and served internships at Memorial Sloan-Kettering Cancer Center; the Office of the Bergen County Executive; and the Bergen County Department of Health Services.
 He was also a Governor's Scholar on Public Issues and the Future of New Jersey.
 Jain received his undergraduate degree with high honors in government from Harvard College; his medical degree (MD) from Harvard Medical School; and his master's degree in business administration (MBA) from Harvard Business School.
 At Harvard College, he was mentored by health care quality guru Donald Berwick and studied under Christopher Winship, Robert Putnam, Deborah Stone, and William Julius Wilson.
 At Harvard Medical School, he was president of his class and awarded the Henry Asbury Christian Award for research excellence.
 He and classmate Kiran Kakarala were advised by health policy department chair Barbara McNeil and received hundreds of thousands of dollars in grant support from the Commonwealth Fund to build ImproveHealthCare, an initiative to drive incorporation of healthcare policy into medical school curricula that scaled to 17 US medical schools.